 - Engage positively with students, where you can highlight changes that you may have made based on a specific student’s feedback.

 If you’d like to have a back-and-forth conversation with the student, or if you feel more comfortable having a private conversation, please use Direct Messages to speak to your students.

 When responding to reviews, do keep in mind that these reviews are public, and both prospective and enrolled students will be able to view them.

 Do make sure that you’re:

 - Respectful towards the student: Creating a course is hard work, and it can be frustrating to see a review that you disagree with.
-But do remember to make sure that your responses use language that is respectful.
-If you feel like a student’s review is disrespectful, fake, or dishonest, please flag the review to our Trust & Safety team or write to email@example.com.
+Keep your cool, and make sure that your responses are respectful.
+If you feel like a student’s review is in violation of our guidelines, please flag it to our Trust & Safety team.
 For detailed guidelines on when the Trust & Safety team will remove a review, please go here.

 - Acknowledge the student’s feedback: Just like every piece of positive feedback reinforces the great aspects of your course, every piece of constructive feedback gives you an opportunity to focus on improving your course.
 When you see reviews that you agree with, it’s good to express your gratitude to students, who will feel like their reviews are valued by you.
 Similarly, when you see reviews that you disagree with, use it as an opportunity to help address the student’s issues, and find ways to fix the issues so that prospective students don’t have to be concerned.

 Sometimes students leave a star rating but do not include a written review.
 While the star rating is helpful for other students, reviews are more helpful when instructors understand the context behind the star rating.
 Through the attribute-level feedback students can select a reason for their review.
 Your dashboard will become populated with this feedback as students respond to this prompt.